immortal328/02_Spring-Boot_Spring-Core/README.md

 	 Type of scope : singleton, prototype, request, session, application, websocket Note : Prototype beans are lazy by default.
 There is no need to use the @Lazy annotation for prototype scopes beans

-Bean LifeCycle method:
+# Bean LifeCycle method:
 	- @PostConstract
 	- @PreDestroy

-@java config Bean
+# java config Bean
 	@Bean
 		-> if you have class in project then you can use @Component to crate beans but, what about if you have third-party class , then time you can use @Bean and make that class available as Spring Bean